airr-community/airr-standards/docs/miairr/specification_miairr_ncbi.rst

 Note that additional qualifiers might be REQUIRED by GenBank to harmonize the GenBank record with the BioSample referenced by it in the header.
 A list of known BioSample keyword and GenBank qualifiers that MUST contain the same information can be found below.
-Whether (and if yes in which direction) the existence of a keyword/qualifiers triggers a requirement in the corresponding record is currently unknown.
+Whether (and in which direction) the existence of a keyword/qualifiers triggers a requirement in the corresponding record is currently unknown.
 Please report any undocumented requirements surfacing during submission to the MiAIRR team.